Skip to main content

 The UND Southeast Campus Medical Education Center (MEC) follows NDSU’s lead for weather related facility closures or local emergencies (i.e, weather warnings or flooding).
 If NDSU closes, no in-person classes are held within the MEC facility.
 However, virtual experiences may continue at the discretion of each departmental administrative leadership team with permissions from the Senior Associate Dean for Medicine & Research.
 Unless otherwise designated by departmental leadership, there will not be support staff present in the facility.

-Students, residents, and fellows are expected to follow the facility emergency closure policy for the facility in which they are working (Essentia, Sanford, VA, other clinics/offices).
+Residents, and fellows are expected to follow the facility emergency closure policy for the facility in which they are working (Essentia, Sanford, VA, other clinics/offices).

 *Students are notified of the general policy during orientation.

-Students are expected to be aware of NDSU closures through general media announcements.
+Students are expected to be aware of NDSU closures through general media announcements

 Fargo Flood Policy